ATLpyta/atlpyta.github.io/README.md

 * You should select only few transformation (less than 10).
 Otherwise, comparison became harder.
 * Produced diagrams are interactive.
 You can click on the labels to display/hide the corresponding MT.
+* It is possible to save a comparison diagram on your computer as well.

 <a name="Manual-filtering"></a>
 ## Manual filtering